grpc/proposal/A97-xds-jwt-call-creds.md

 - Unlike channel creds, call creds are optional, so if the call_creds field is not specified or does not contain any supported call creds type, the client will proceed without configuring any call creds.

+Just like in the "channel_creds" field, the "config" field is optional and can be omitted for a channel creds type that does not require any configuration.
+However, if present, the config must pass whatever validation is appropriate for the call creds type; if it does not, the bootstrap config will be considered invalid.

 For now, we will support only one type of call credentials, "jwt_token", whose configuration will look like this: